NFL picks: Texans vs. Patriots SGP for Divisional Round includes Drake Maye

-NFL picks: Drake Maye, Woody Marks featured in Texans vs. Patriots SGP for Divisional Round playoff game
+NFL picks: Drake Maye, Woody Marks featured in Patriots vs. Texans SGP for Divisional Round playoff game

 Here's our same-game parlay for Texans vs. Patriots in Sunday's AFC Divisional Playoffs matchup

 The Houston Texans have a championship-level defense, and they'll see if the offense can step up Sunday when they visit the AFC East champions New England Patriots in the NFL Divisional Round.
-The Patriots (15-3) showed last week that they have a pretty good defense of their own, holding the Los Angeles Chargers offense to a field goal in a 16-3 victory.
+The Patriots (15-3) demonstrated last week that they have a solid defense of their own, holding the Los Angeles Chargers offense to a field goal in a 16-3 victory.
 The Texans (13-5) needed two defensive touchdowns in the fourth quarter to turn their Wild Card matchup with the Pittsburgh Steelers into a 30-6 rout.
 Houston entered the NFL Playoffs on a nine-game winning streak, while New England won 13 of its final 14 in the regular season.
+According to the latest NFL odds, the Patriots are favored by three points, while the over/under for total points scored is 40.5.

-The winner of Sunday's game will face either the Buffalo Bills or Denver Broncos in the AFC Championship Game.
+The winner of Sunday's game will face the Denver Broncos in the AFC Championship Game.
 For Sunday's Texans vs. Patriots matchup, we've put together a same-game parlay, with odds courtesy of DraftKings and recommendations from the SportsLine Projection Model.
 For a full game forecast of Texans vs. Patriots and more NFL player prop recommendations, visit SportsLine.

 Texans vs. Patriots same-game parlay picks